-The Developing Brain Research Laboratory, directed by Catherine Limperopoulos, PhD , is housed in the department of Diagnostic Imaging and Radiology and affiliated with the Fetal and Transitional Medicine Program at Children’s National Health System.
+The Center for the Developing Brain, directed by Catherine Limperopoulos, PhD , is housed in the department of Diagnostic Imaging and Radiology and affiliated with the Fetal and Transitional Medicine Program at Children’s National Health System.
 Our research focuses on the developing brain, both in utero and in the newborn stages of life.

 We are developing advanced MRI techniques to examine the structure, connectivity, and metabolism of the brain in ways that cannot be done with conventional MRI studies.
 It is our long-term goal to be able to identify babies with impaired brain growth as soon as possible, so that the proper interventions and clinical planning can take place.